syncfusion-content/xamarin-docs/Xamarin/Button/GettingStarted.md

 {% endhighlight %}
 {% endtabs %}

-### Additional step for UWP
+### Additional Step for UWP

-This step is required only if the application is deployed in Release mode with .NET native tool chain enabled.
-It is needed for resolving the known Framework issue “Custom controls not rendering in Release mode” in UWP platform.
-Initializing the [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html) assembly at the `OnLaunched` overridden method of the `App` class in UWP project is the suggested work around.
+This step is required only if the application is deployed in Release mode with the .NET native tool chain enabled.
+It is needed to resolve the known framework issue “Custom controls not rendering in Release mode” on the UWP platform.
+Initializing the [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html) assembly in the `OnLaunched` overridden method of the `App` class in the UWP project is the suggested workaround.
 The following code example demonstrates initializing the [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html) assembly.

 {% tabs %}
 {% highlight c# %}